 - Most people will have an acne breakout during their teen years.

 - Acne is treated with a combination of medicines and good skin care.

 What is acne?

 Acne is a common and treatable skin condition that causes pimples or “zits” and other skin problems.
-About 70-90% of teens (girls and guys) will have some kind of acne breakout.
-Acne most often occurs on the face, back, and chest; however, you can also have acne on your neck, shoulders, upper arms, and buttocks (bum).
+About 85% of teens will have some kind of acne breakout.
+Acne most often occurs on the face, back, and chest; however, you can also have acne on your neck, shoulders, upper arms and buttocks (bum).

 What causes acne?